 - Washington Bicentennial - Issued by the United States Mint from 1975 to 1976 to celebrate the 200th anniversary of the American Revolution, the reverse was redesigned to include a Colonial Drummer.
 The obverse remained the same, but instead of the mint year, it was imprinted with the dual date 1776-1976.
 Although the vast majority of these coins were struck using the current copper-nickle-clad, the San Francisco Mint produced 40% silver prints as well.

 - Washington 50 States and District of Columbia and U.S. Territories - considered the most successful numismatic series in history, these featured 50 different designs on the reverse to celebrate each State's unique history and culture.
 They were issued from 1999 to 2008.
 In 2009 the states' designs gave way to the District of Columbia and the United States Territories.

 - Washington America The Beautiful - A series of 56 different designs to celebrate a different National Park or National Site, one from each state, federal district and territory.
 The program started in 2010 and is schedule to end in 2021.

 What is cupronickel?

 Many people do not realize that the popular silver quarter was replaced with a more cost-effective combination.
-Due to the abundant supply available of copper, nickel, and zinc, this mix has become the prominent quarter composition that we all know as the modern-day quarter coin.
+Due to the abundant supply available of copper, nickel, and zinc, this mix has become the prominent composition that we all know as the modern-day 25-cent coin.
 Ironically enough, copper and nickel is a unique element combination used in the industry.